Kenzie Bok: Academic career

-Political career
+Political and government career

 Bok interned for the Barack Obama 2008 presidential campaign at its Chicago headquarters, then, following the election, was an intern in 2010 at the White House.
-She later served as Budget Director for Boston City Councilor-at-Large Annissa Essabi-George, and Senior Advisor for Policy and Planning for the Boston Housing Authority, the city agency focused on the management, preservation, and creation of low-income housing.
+She later served as budget director for At-Large Boston City Councilor Annissa Essaibi George and as senior advisor for policy and planning at the Boston Housing Authority (BHA).
+Bok has long been an advocate in support of affordable housing.
+As a policy advisor at the BHA, (the city agency focused on the management, preservation, and creation of affordable housing), she led the successful effort to make an immensely impactful alteration to the manner in which the agency valued Section 8 housing vouchers.
+This moved the agency away from valuing the vouchers at a flat rate for every neighborhood in the Boston metropolitan area without factoring in market prices of different areas to varying those rates.
+BHA data demonstrated in late 2022 that this change allowed more voucher recipients to move into more expensive neighborhoods, which are considered "high-opportunity" areas.
+This is expected to help integrate the city in regards to race and income.

 Boston City Council

 Bok declared her candidacy for the Boston City Council in April 2019 following the decision of Josh Zakim to not seek a third term as councillor for District 8.
 PBS Boston affiliate WGBH described Bok as an "affordable housing expert and community leader" and as "senior adviser for policy and planning at the Boston Housing Authority and the former chair of Boston's Ward 5 Democratic Committee."
 At Harvard, where she is both a summa cum laude graduate and a lecturer, she teaches a course in "Justice and Housing" and serves on the board member at the Massachusetts Affordable Housing Alliance.
 Before the preliminary election, Bok was endorsed by The Boston Globe, U.S. Congresswoman Ayanna Pressley, and numerous local organizations and politicians.

-In the September 2019 preliminary election, Bok received the largest percentage of votes for District 8 (50%), followed by Jennifer Nassour, former head of the Massachusetts Republican Party.
+In the September 2019 preliminary election, Bok received the largest percentage of votes for district 8 (50%), followed by Jennifer Nassour, former head of the Massachusetts Republican Party.
 In the November 2019 general election, Bok won the seat with 70% of the vote, and took office on January 6, 2020.

+Bok led the council's budget processes during part of her tenure on the Boston City Council.
+She was also the leading figure in addressing the council's input in the city's distribution of funding from the American Rescue Plan Act.
+In 2023, Emma Platoff of The Boston Globe described Bok as, "one of the council's foremost policy wonks and procedural experts – and often one of [Mayor] Wu's best council allies."

+Bok is believed to have attempted to secure support to be elected by her fellow councilors as the council's president for the session of the council that began in 2022.
+However, she was unsuccessful and Ed Flynn was instead elected.